StudiesNeo/Data_Analyst_Nisarg_Patel/README.md

 ## 1. Project Overview

 - **Title:** Perform descriptive analysis to identify whether the student demographics are linked to a lower retention rate.
-- **Scope:** Examine how student demographics—such as student ID, enrollment status, ethnicity, age relate to lower retention rates to identify at-risk groups.
+- **Scope:** Examine how student demographics—such as student ID, enrollment status, ethnicity, and age relate to lower retention rates to identify at-risk groups.

 ---